 Specimen Processor: Salary, Duties, Requirements and Career Info

 All specimen processors receive specimens, enter specimen data into a computer system, prepare samples for further laboratory analysis, and transport specimens to other labs and clinical departments.
-Other duties depend upon the type of specimens a processor works with.
+Other duties depend on the type of specimens a processor works with.

 For example, according to a Monster.com job posting from November 2013, specimen processors who work in phlebotomy, a field focused on the collection of blood samples, will be required to use a variety of venipuncture techniques to collect blood directly from patients.
-They may also use a centrifuge to separate blood into plasma and platelets for further study.
+They also might use a centrifuge to separate blood into plasma and platelets for further study.

-According to the U.S. Bureau of Labor Statistics (BLS), employment of medical and clinical laboratory technologists and technicians is expected to increase by 11% between 2010 and 2020.
-This expected growth is due to an increased use of blood and tissue samples in a variety of diagnostic tests as well as an aging population with increased health care needs.
+According to the U.S. Bureau of Labor Statistics (BLS), employment of medical and clinical laboratory technicians is expected to increase by 30% between 2012 and 2022 (www.bls.gov).
+This expected growth is due to an increased use of blood and tissue samples in a variety of diagnostic tests, as well as an aging population with increased health care needs.

 Related to Specimen Processor: Salary, Duties, Requirements and Career Info